Peeva Universal Scanner V3

 Duration of each binary state is equal to 100 cycles of carrier signal f0, whereby a binary 0 is represented by 50 cycles of f0/10, followed by 50 cycles of f0/8.
 A binary 1 is represented by 50 cycles of f0/8, followed by 50 cycles of f0/10, shown below is an example for logic 0.

-Figure 8: FDX-A Destron FECAVA and HDX ID pattern
+FDX-A Destron FECAVA and HDX ID pattern

 Followed by data level encoding in Manchester, thereby, each bit is of ~256us and for logic ‘0’ the signal will be high for the first 128 us followed by low for remaining 128us.
 Similarly, for logic ‘1’ the signal will be low for the first 128us followed by high for remaining 128us.
 The identification telegram consist of 48 data bits, 35 bits of it are the actual information bits, the structure of the Destron (FECAVA version) is shown below,

-Figure 9: Destron Identification structure
+Destron Identification structure

 Trovan is non-ISO FDX-A type, works at 128kHz with Amplitude modulation followed by FSK BIT encoding but interestingly, the BIT level encoding is different than usual.
 There is a change in the phase of the signal at the beginning of every logic 0.
 Thereby, the transponder sends its message using PSK in the frequency band f0/2.

 Practically, the output of demodulated and digital signal processed signal of a Trovan transponder is a sequence of inverted peaks.
 Technically, at every transition of data from logic 1 to logic 0, there will be a phase shift of 180°.
-The envelope will stay low for that one carrier cycle, thus we can see a dip and there is no change in phase when the data logic changes from 0 to 1.
+The envelope will stay low for that one carrier cycle; thus we can see a dip, and there is no change in phase when the data logic changes from 0 to 1.

 The duration of each bit is 16 cycles of f0, thereby 128us.
-The data level encoding is BPSK, thus there is a change in phase at every change in the logic level.
+The data level encoding is BPSK; thus there is a change in phase at every change in the logic level.
 Thus, we can see a series of dips usually at equal intervals of 16us or above.
 Thereby, the phase of the actual data changes by 180° at every transition from logic 0 to 1 or vice versa.

 For example, if we see 3 continuous dips at an equal interval of time of 16us, using the D-FF I converted those dips into a signal which changes its phase at every dip, shown in figure X. Later on, we manually converted that signal using BP and successfully obtained the data as 101 which matched to the actual data.

-Datamars is non-ISO FDX-A type, which works at 125kHz with Amplitude modulation followed by FSK BIT encoding, similar to Trovan transponders, there is a respective change in the phase of the signal.
+Datamars is non-ISO FDX-A type, which works at 125kHz with Amplitude modulation followed by FSK BIT encoding, similar to Trovan transponders, there is a particular change in the phase of the signal.
 Thereby, the transponder sends its message using PSK in the frequency band f0/9.

-We searched for datamars FDX-A transponders, but all we could find are FDX-B datamars transponders but the implementation will be the same as Trovan, so technically we can obtain the Bit-level decoded data from Trovan’s output itself.
+We searched for datamars FDX-A transponders, but all we could find are FDX-B datamars transponders, but the implementation will be the same as Trovan, so technically we can obtain the Bit-level decoded data from Trovan’s output itself.

 AVID (with Encryption)